flojoy-ai/cloud/README.md

 just init
 ```

-This will grab all the environment variables you need from Vercel, setup a local
+This will grab all the environment variables you need from Vercel.
-Supabase instance (we are only using it for Postgres), and initialize the database.

 ### Running